 But even with that kind of foundation of love and encouragement, it still can be difficult to face unknown challenges.
 This has been the case with my life.
 These are the 3 biggest times I was confronted with overcoming self-doubt.

 As a freshman in college, I thought I was a good athlete and student, but I questioned myself.
-I wondered how it was actually going to be.
-Will I be able to live up to the success of those who came before me or will I fall short?
+I wondered how I was actually going to perform.
+Would I be able to live up to the success of those who came before me or would I fall short?

-Fifteen years later I received an opportunity in a new position as head coach of the Tampa Bay Buccaneers.
-I had the thoughts: Is this going to work?
+Fifteen years later, I received an opportunity in a new position as head coach of the Tampa Bay Buccaneers.
+I had these thoughts: Is this going to work?
 Am I going to be able to do it?
 Do I have the right formula?
 Those thoughts only intensified after we lost our first five games.

 Two things helped me overcome my self-doubt.
-The first was advice my mom gave.
+The first was some advice my mom gave.
 She told me not to worry about the things I couldn’t control.
 Just focus on the things I could control, work on those, and do my best.
-She encouraged me that if I did those things I would be fine.
+She said that if I did those things, I would be fine.
 In times of self-doubt, I have always remembered to focus on her advice.

 The second is depending on the Lord.
-Anytime I face self-doubt I spend a lot of time in prayer and no matter what happens I place my trust in Him.
-Those two things have helped me overcome self-doubt.
+Anytime I face self-doubt, I spend a lot of time in prayer and no matter what happens, I place my trust in Him.
+That has helped me overcome self-doubt.

 Sound off: How do you recommend overcoming self-doubt?

 Huddle up with your kids and ask, “What are some things that you worry about?”